shokunin-kishitsu/currency-data-challenge/README.md

 To run:

-‘docker-compose run web rake db:migrate && docker-compose up‘
+`docker-compose run web rake db:migrate && docker-compose up`

-The app is accessible at ‘http://localhost:3000’
+The app is accessible at `localhost:3000`